Joey Votto Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.79 team ERA that ranks 26th across all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.81).

-- The Nationals allow the fourth-most home runs in baseball (117 total, 1.4 per game).
+- Nationals pitchers combine to allow 119 total home runs at a clip of 1.4 per game (third-most in the league).

-- Gray (6-6) gets the starting nod for the Nationals in his 18th start of the season.
-He's put together a 3.30 ERA in 95 1/3 innings pitched, with 86 strikeouts.

-- The right-hander's last appearance came on Friday against the Philadelphia Phillies, when he threw six innings, surrendering one earned run while allowing six hits.
+- The left-hander last pitched on Saturday against the Philadelphia Phillies, when he tossed 2 2/3 innings, allowing seven earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.